rafaelfranca/rafaelfranca.github.com/_posts/2015-06-12-the-team-that-make-difference.md

 same and this is enough, because here I had so much.

 I'm really happy to have worked at Plataformatec, and want to thank everyone that worked with me.
-Thank you for the partners, that trusted me when nobody knews my potential, for giving me support and for embracing my crazy ideas.
-For my heroes (idols and references) José, Carlos, George, Hugo, João, Gustavo, Lucas, Rondy, Erich, Kassio and Ulisses for making my job chalenging, easy, funny and joyful.
+Thank you to the partners, that trusted me when nobody knews my potential, for giving me support and for embracing my crazy ideas.
+To my heroes (idols and references), José, Carlos, George, Hugo, João, Gustavo, Lucas, Rondy, Erich, Kassio and Ulisses for making my job chalenging, easy, funny and joyful.
-For my shields Junior, Ozaki, Carol, Wesley and Nathalia for letting me free to work on the most important things.
-And for all my coworkers for make me fell in home and helping me to do the best work I can make everyday.
+To my shields, Junior, Ozaki, Carol, Wesley and Nathalia for letting me free to work on the most important things, and teaching me new things every day about projects.
+To our CEO, Marcelo, for having his door always open to hear my concerns about the company and about our team, and for always leading me to the right direction.
+And to all my coworkers for make me fell in home and helping me to do the best work I can make everyday.

 Thank you so much Plataformatec, for making difference in my life.
 Your culture will live with me forever.